30 School Lunch Ideas for Kids

 5. Banana zucchini bread with whipped cream cheese spread.
 Add yogurt and raisins.

 6. Pancakes cut into strips with yogurt, fresh berries and bacon strips.
+Make a batch of my buttermilk pancakes for the freezer and just thaw them in the fridge overnight.

 Dinner Leftovers Made Into Lunch